novayo/LeetCode/0309_Best_Time_to_Buy_and_Sell_Stock_with_Cooldown/README.md

 * Memory Usage: 14.8 MB, less than 32.63% of Python3 online submissions for Best Time to Buy and Sell Stock with Cooldown.

 > time dp I

+---

+try_3.py: O(n) O(1)

+* Runtime: 75 ms, faster than 32.93% of Python3 online submissions for Best Time to Buy and Sell Stock with Cooldown.
+* Memory Usage: 14.1 MB, less than 82.18% of Python3 online submissions for Best Time to Buy and Sell Stock with Cooldown.

+> 狀態機 => 有hold, idle, cooldown三狀態